Watch the video, then read the story behind it.

-watching the students walk by, wondering who these young people might be in the future.
+Watching the students walk by, wondering who these young people might be in the future.
 A political leader, entertainer or a visionary ushering in a new era in medicine or science?
-In some neighbourhoods, despair hangs over the path forward.
-What would the future be, for youth from so-called high-risk-priority-neighbourhoods, if they given the opportunities to down hallways in communities not suffocating in poverty and violence?
+In some neighbourhoods despair hangs over the path ahead, streets and school hallways suffocating in poverty and violence?

-I stood in the hall of a middle school where a previous student was recently in the news for killing someone at a major shopping centre.
-As two boys walked past me, I imagined that former student walking this very same hallway years ago: walking toward a certain, decided fate?
-Fate is indeed not written in stone, as I’m sure many amazing young boys took a turn and escaped the destiny written in sidewalks and carved in the air.
+A few years ago, I stood in the hall of a school where a former student was in the news for shooting someone at a major shopping centre.
+As two boys walked past me, I imagined the former student walking this same hallway, years ago: walking toward a decided fate?
+Fate is indeed not written in stone, as I’m sure many amazing young men took a turn and escaped certain destiny seemingly carved into the sidewalks.

-I waited to deliver a White Ribbon talk to a room full of 13 year old young boys about the cycles of violence they were surrounded in and needed to escape.
-As part of my presentation, I was going to show them the video we just had created which illustrated how some young men are speaking to one another in a language of violence.
-It would be the first time I’d play it for anyone publicly.
-It was a kinetic typography video featuring our dear friend Carlos Andrés Gómez ‘s poem ’How To Fight‘, written after an incident at a nightclub in New York City.
+I waited to talk with a room of thirteen year old young boys about the cycles of violence they were surrounded in and needed to escape.
+I planned to show them the video we had created for our dear friend Carlos Andrés Gómez ‘s poem ‘How To Fight‘, written after an incident at a nightclub in New York City.
+It would be the first time it would be played for anyone publicly.

-Defending the house-of-cards that becomes the warped idea of value, worth and manhood for some men, eventually costs all of us, directly and indirectly.
-Going back to the story, I shared how Carlos recalled thinking to himself ‘Ok…looks like I have to fight‘ He mentally tried to create urgent energy to defend against this stranger speaking in tongues of warfare and violence.
+Going back to the story, I shared how Carlos recalled going from a euphoric state of happiness to quickly realizing ‘Okay …looks like I have to fight‘ He tried call upon adrenaline and urgent energy to battle against this exploding stranger speaking in tongues of warfare.

-Young men are ready to lay their blood and floor over a pair of sneakers, over a false idea of their worth.
+Just then, Carlos started to think about friends, people across New York City, and the planet, lives lost to such violence.
+Young men, ready to lay their blood on the floor over a pair of sneakers, over a hollow idea of their self-worth.
 The thought of this made Carlos well up with tears and start to cry.
-The man reacted to those tears as if Carlos pulled out a grenade.
+The man reacted to the tears as if Carlos pulled out a grenade.
 “WHOA, OK!
 OK!
 JUST CHILL!!”
-The man ran from his tears.
+The man backed up and took off.
+The fear of vulnerability made this man leap back as if his skin was burned by flames.
+“He ran from my tears” Carlos would say.

 “Last year at Rikers Island, New York City’s infamous jail, I was visiting for an afternoon performance…I could feel the tension in the room as I walked in, the nearly two hundred young men, ages sixteen to eighteen, staring at me as though I were another added felony charge.
 I softened them up with goofy love poems and quirky lines, getting some of the guys to break through and finally chuckle and laugh.
 Then I read a poem about dancing at the club, approaching a girl on the dance floor and hoping she wouldn’t turn me down.
 Some of the guys were hooting and teasing in obvious empathetic nods to my own insecurities on a Saturday night out.